Useful Information

 Here you can find all published articles in chronological order.

-The DPG Deposit System is celebrating its anniversary and, twenty years after its introduction, can look back on a positive track record.
-Returning single-use beverage containers subject to a deposit has long since become second nature to consumers in Germany.
-Return rates of 96%1 and more demonstrate the system’s high level of acceptance and reliability in the field.
-Around 20 billion containers are returned to the circular economy every year.
-Valuable materials are preserved and can be reused for new products.
-DPG also contributes its expertise at the European level.
+Berlin/19 June 2026.
+The DPG deposit system is celebrating its anniversary and, twenty years after its introduction, can look back on a thoroughly positive track record.
+At the anniversary celebrations in Berlin on 17 June 2026, the European Commission and the Federal Ministry emphasised the importance of the German deposit system for a functioning circular economy.
+The facts also bear this out: The return of beverage packaging subject to a single-use deposit has long since become second nature to consumers in Germany.
+Return rates of 96 per cent and above demonstrate the system’s high level of acceptance and reliability in everyday life.
+Around 20 billion items of packaging are returned to the circular economy each year.
+Valuable materials are preserved and can be reused to make new products.

 1D Barcode or 2D Code?
 Focus on current developments.